-What to look for in a travel deal
+India Travel tips: What to look for in a travel deal?

 The options available to travel have increased remarkably since the advent of the internet.
 Two decades ago, this kind of flexibility and customization was hardly possible.
 But with options also comes confusion.
 There are so many choices to be made – where to go, what to see there, places to stay, where to eat, who to travel with, what to buy.
 If you do not want to decide all of it and go for a pre-decided trip, there are, again, a plethora of offerings.
 It sure can get overwhelming and sometimes you don’t realize what you are signing up for.
 So here is a breakdown of things to look for while deciding which trip to join.
 And while we are at it, we will break some travel myths and offer you some useful travel tips.

 Peak season will have the perfect weather conditions but will be too crowded and too pricey; so try and find a balance or pick trips which seem like a perfect balance.

-Seems to be a major deciding factors especially when you are comparing trip offerings of a the same destinations.
-Of course you will have a budget in mind and will go for whatever is within range, but here is a tip to compare.
-Look for fine print.
+Seems to be a major deciding factor especially when you are comparing trip offerings of the same destinations.
+Of course, you will have a budget in mind and will go for whatever is within range, but here is a tip to compare.
+Look for the fine print.
 How many nights are covered in the trip?
 Trip X may be more expensive than Trip Y on the face value; but if X is for 9 days and Y is for 5, a per day price calculation will give you a better comparison.

 This is totally a personal preference.
 I would avoid staying in hotels, personally; especially the starry kinds.
-I like to talk and I find the family run home stays/boutique hotels much more amenable for that.
+I like to talk and I find the family-run home stays/boutique hotels much more amenable to that.
 And here is a time for some myth busting.
-Home stays does not always mean cheap.
+Homestays does not always mean cheap.
 There are budget hotels, mid-range hotels and luxury hotels.
-To think that such spectrum would not be available for home stays and family run properties, exhibits a lack of travel experience and information.
+To think that such spectrum would not be available for homestays and family-run properties, exhibits a lack of travel experience and information.

 Places to visit and experiences